-Would you like to spend a week on the Italian Alps to do astronomy activities with other friends of your age and become part of a vibrant international community of alumni and astronomers?
+Would you like to spend a week in the Italian Alps doing astronomy activities with other friends of your age and become part of a vibrant international community of alumni and astronomers?

 Join the ESO Astronomy Camp for a unique experience at the Astronomical Observatory of the Autonomous Region of the Aosta Valley!

-The camp will explore the theme of the Solar System and exoplanets via several astronomical sessions, including lectures, hands-on activities, and night-time observations with the telescopes of the Observatory, alongside various social activities, winter sports, and excursions.
+The camp will explore the theme of the Multiwavelength Universe via several astronomical sessions, including lectures, hands-on activities, and night-time observations with the telescopes of the Observatory, alongside various social activities, winter sports and excursions.

 The European Southern Observatory (ESO) will be responsible for the final scientific programme for the ESO Astronomy Camp and will provide support with lecturers and material together with the Astronomical Observatory of the Autonomous Region of the Aosta Valley and other European observatories and universities.